baidarka/jetson-orin-nano-devkit/README.md

 Thereby bypassing the SD card business.
 Apparently that is a valid scenario.

+Note: I run Ubuntu 22 server on a 64GB USB stick.
+All seems peachy but the actual flashing does not complete...

 For more generic approaches, please check:
 <https://github.com/jetsonhacks>
 as well as JetsonHacks on YouTube.